espressif/esp-at/docs/en/AT_Command_Set/Basic_AT_Commands.rst

      - Only BLE mode.

-       - RF will be periodically closed according to advertising interval ( BLE state in advertising ).
+       - When Bluetooth LE is advertising, RF will be periodically closed according to advertising interval.
-       - RF will be periodically closed according to connection interval ( BLE state in connection ).
+       - When Bluetooth LE is connected, RF will be periodically closed according to connection interval.

 Note
 ^^^^^